Entertainment & Arts Management BS

 • expert advice and insight from practicing professionals.

 Students who complete the Entertainment & Arts Management program may also choose to pursue a graduate degree in Drexel University's Westphal College in television management or arts administration and museum leadership.
-Students who graduate with a 3.5 GPA in the last two years of the program who apply to the MS in Arts Administration and Museum Leadership are automatically accepted into the MS program.
+Students who graduate with a 3.5 GPA in the last two years of the program who apply to the MS in Arts Administration are automatically accepted into the MS program.
 Other graduate degrees within the college are available to students as well.

 Dual Degree BS/MBA Option